U.S. added 223,000 jobs in December, capping off strong 2022

 The red-hot job market capped off 2022 on a high note, with employers adding 223,000 jobs in December, the Labor Department reported Friday.

-While the payroll numbers reflect a slowdown from the pace of job creation earlier in the year, they are still above economists' predictions that businesses had added about 200,000 jobs last month.
+The payroll numbers reflect a slowdown from the pace of job creation earlier in the year, but they are slightly above economists' predictions that businesses had added about 200,000 jobs last month.

+The unemployment rate fell to 3.5% as more workers found jobs, matching a 50-decade low.
+The Federal Reserve is seeking to tamp inflation by putting the brakes on the economy — including hiring — through its series of recent interest rate hikes.
+While employers added more jobs than expected in December, investors were cheered by last month's cooler wage growth.

+"It's hard to imagine a jobs report in better balance," said Robert Frick, corporate economist with Navy Federal Credit Union, in an email.
+"Wage growth is slowing, which will take some pressure off inflation, and could slow Fed rate increases."

 for more features.